LCOGT/banzai-floyds/docs/banzai_floyds/index.rst

 =================
 We have found that the fringe pattern shifts on the chip likely due to flexure.
 Oddly though, the fringe pattern movement is not correlated with the position of the orders on the chip.
-We stack all lampflat frames taken in the past three days, shifting them to achieve more coverage of the fringe pattern than any single frame alone.
+We stack all lampflat frames taken in the past three days, shifting them to achieve more coverage of the fringe pattern than any s ingle frame alone.
 We then use a match filter to find the best fringe pattern removal of the science frame, dividing out the stacked frame.

 Extraction